Richard Jebb (barrister): Character

 As a judge, he has been described as firm, but also humane and impartial.
 Elrington Ball calls him a gifted man who, like his brother Bishop Jebb, was often underestimated by those who knew him, due to his modest and unassuming manner.
 Both men had a keen sense of humour, although the Bishop usually reserved his jokes for the family circle.
-Daniel O'Connell detested him, calling him "an Orange Order partisan and a frightful judge"; but O'Connell had little good to say of the Irish judges of his time.
+Daniel O'Connell detested him, calling him "an Orange Order partisan and a frightful judge"; but O'Connell had little good to say of any of the Irish judges of his time.